hjalmar/svelte-standalone-router/README.md

   route : String // what route that got triggered, for instance: "/route/:param"
-  // defined with the use:link action or with the navigate or redirect helper functions state : Object // the state object. unlike the get params that is the arguments attached to the route/pathname, this is the custom data you sent along with the request
+  // defined with the use:link action or with the navigate or redirect helper functions state : Object // the state object. unlike the get params that is the arguments attached to the route/pathname, this is the custom data you sent along with the request query : Object // query parameters for the request. i.e ?query=search&parameters=search string.
+Same keys will group values as an Array.
 }
 ```